-Figure 3: Three-step approach to bias assessment
+Figure 2: Three-step approach to bias assessment

 Bias assessment shall be approached with three steps, namely, (a) bias risk classification of the AI system and assessing bias contributors in the AI system, (b) determining the appropriate metrics to be used, their thresholds, and the benchmarks for bias, and (c) bias testing mechanism to validate and assess the extent of impacts caused by them.
+Throughout this process, it is assumed that the auditee and the auditor assess the bias for the same protected attribute(s).
+In most AI applications, the choice of the protected attribute is straightforward.
+However, the protected attribute must be a piece of common knowledge between the auditor and the auditee.

 This standard proposes an approach to testing bias with methods based on (a) Process, (b) Metrics and measures, and (c) Scenarios.
-Details are as follows.
+Details are as follows